 lOGO

-Ry Smith is both an entrepreneur and product innovator.
+Ry Smith is an entrepreneur, product innovator and artist.
 Ry attended Deerfield Academy and Princeton University.
 At Princeton he was Editor-in-Chief of the Princeton Engineer (Magazine) and a member of the national champion Lightweight Football team.
 After graduating with a Bachelor of Science in Engineering (BSE) from Princeton, followed by a Masters of Business Administration (MBA) from Stanford University, he founded KRS Electronics, a company that manufactured magnetic tape products he designed.
 These were sold to radio stations and educational institutions throughout the world.
 KRS equipment was also used at the Smithsonian Institute in Washington, D.C., and at the 1964 World's Fair.

 A background music version was patented and licensed to Automatic Canteen Corporation.
 They sold this unit under license for 17 years.
 KRS was sold to Data Products Corporation in 1968.